przecze/Gardener/README.md

 # The Machine That Goes *Ping*
 A Cantus Firmus Generator for **atmega328p** (Arduino Nano)
 ## About the project
-This is an example project for microcontroller course held in Summer Semester 2018 in Physics Department of Warsaw University.
-It was developed and tested on *atmega 328p* chip incorporated on *Arduino Nano*.
+This is an exercise project for the microcontroller programming course held during the summer semester of 2018 in the Physics Department of the Warsaw University.
+It was developed and tested on *atmega 328p* chip incorporated on *Arduino Nano* board.
 However, it can be easily ported to other hardware when appropriate `hardware_XXX.h` header is provided.

 *Cantus Firmus* (lat: "Firmed Song") is a general name for a melody composed according to a set of rules consisting of passages and jumps.
 It was widely